 WHERE IS THE BAMBOO BRIDGE PAI

-The Bamboo Bridge Pai is located 11km south-west of Pai on the same road that leads out to Pam Bok Waterfall and the Pai Land Split.
-The drive to the Bamboo Bridge Pai should take no more than 25-minutes from the centre of town.
+The drive to the Bamboo Bridge Pai should take no more than 25-minutes from the center of town.

 WHAT TO EXPECT AT BAMBOO BRIDGE PAI